dev-mansonthomas/dev-mansonthomas/README.md

 A system to manage ambulance emergency interventions and medical reporting.

 ### 📱 [Allo Comment Ça Va?](https://github.com/dev-mansonthomas/AlloCommentCaVa)
 A CRM-style application developed during the COVID-19 pandemic to provide support and connections for isolated individuals.
+I recieved the "COVID 19" medal from the French Red Cross for this project.

 ## 🛠️ Technologies & Tools